 Dry lab space is configured for hydrographic data acquisition and processing, and can be reconfigured to meet other scientific needs.
 An enclosed service area adjacent to the aft working deck is accessible via a roll-up door for equipment staging and storage.
-The ship also has provision for a dive locker with compressor and filling station.
+The ship also has a dive locker with compressor and filling station.

 The ship is outfitted with high-resolution multibeam and sidescan sonar systems, which generate three dimensional bathymetric models and images of the sea floor.
 These data are used in many applications such as nautical chart updates, habitat mapping and marine archaeology.

 In addition to the installed equipment, the ship can also carry a 25 ft. survey launch/utility boat, or a 20 ft. science van, further extending the mission capabilities of this platform.
 An ample aft working deck served by a stern A-frame and knuckle boom crane provide maximum mission flexibility.
-SCUBA diving capability will be added in 2013.

-Ferdinand Hassler's E-mail address is:CO.Ferdinand.Hassler@noaa.gov
+Ferdinand R. Hassler's e-mail address is:Noaa.Ship.Ferdinand.Hassler@noaa.gov

-Ferdinand Hassler's Mail address is:
+Ferdinand R. Hassler's mail address is: